How Much Will SAP S/4HANA Implementation Really Cost You?

 1. How much would the SAP S/4HANA price be for mid-sized firms?

-Cloud minimises infrastructure expenditures but might include regular subscription expenses.
+However, cloud minimizes infrastructure expenditures but might include regular subscription expenses.

 3. How long would it take to be implemented?